 I took these particular photos in October 2020 from a kayak on Lake Arthur at Moraine State Park in Western Pennsylvania.
 The park sits about 90 miles south of PA’s Lake Erie shoreline.
 When I took my photos of these birds, the birds ate in the wetlands at the lake’s edge.
 I made a lot of noise.
 The birds ate.
 They did not flee from me.
 They just ate.
 I took these photos during the same week that I read that biologists anticipated significant numbers of migratory birds to fly south for the winter.
 I am under the impression (I am NOT a scientist) that these birds stopped at Lake Arthur to feed during a migration from somewhere on the Great Lakes to somewhere south.

-Here is a different set of sandhill cranes that I saw on an island of Lake Huron in Northern Michigan in August 2020:
+Here are different sandhill cranes that I saw on an island of Lake Huron in Northern Michigan in August 2020 and August 2021:

 Was the New Jersey Devil actually a “Pennsylvania” Sandhill Crane?